TotallyInformation/node-red-contrib-uibuilder/.github/CONTRIBUTING.md

 You should note that I am not a full-time programmer and this project is intended to support the community that surrounds Node-RED which is a great open source project.
 So any and all help is most welcome and will hopefully continue to support and grow Node-RED as a tool that can be used by many.

 If all of this is techno-babble, don't despair and don't give up!
-Please join us in the #uibuilder channel of the [Node-RED Slack group](https://nodered.org/slack/) where you will find some friendly folk to explain the basics.
+Please join us in the [Node-RED Discourse forum](https://discourse.nodered.org/) or in the #uibuilder channel of the [Node-RED Slack group](https://nodered.org/slack/) where you will find some friendly folk to explain the basics.

 ## Licensing and copyright